olin/focstest/README.md

 # focstest
+_(you can skip to [Getting Started](#getting-started))_

-So, you're in Olin's FoCS course and you've started to fill out the functions for this week's homework assignment.
-You're looking at the homework document and you find a bunch of blocks like these:
+So, you're in Olin's FoCS (Foundations of Computer Science) course and you've started to fill out the functions for this week's homework assignment.
+You're looking at the homework document and you find a bunch of blocks of example outputs like these:
 ```
 # expt 1 0;;
 - : int = 1